Part of a Dashboard Report...

 Initially, listen to what the complainant says and get specific details of what is annoying them, and assure them that you do realise it is causing a problem and WILL investigate, and will get back to them soon with some answers.
 They will initially assume that they are going to be 'brushed off' and once they realise that this is not the case, it takes the emotion out of the situation.
 A general statement like, "An aircraft flew right over my roof last weekend just missing the trees" or "The noise drives me mad" don't give much to go on, so ask the complainant to take note and write it down next time the situation occurs, and give you the exact details so that you can investigate.

-It helps to have a Complaints Form available for them to note details: "A Black Helicopter flew over my roof at 10:56 on Saturday 23rd heading north" does give something to work on.
-Tell the complainant that you will investigate carefully, and ask them to keep a written log of events for you so you can follow it up.
+It helps to have a Complaints Form available for them to note details: "A Black Helicopter flew over my roof at 10:56 on Saturday 23rd heading north" lets you listen to the radio calls for a few minutes either side of 10:56 to see who it was and what they were doing... usually it then becomes obvious why they were low.
+Tell the complainant that you will investigate carefully, and ask them to keep a written log of events for you so you can follow it up to find out exactly what was happening, why, and what can be done about it.

 --- Usually the log shows the complainant that the problem is not nearly as bad as they think... the 'noise all weekend' may just be 30 seconds of noise on three occasions.
 Once the complainant is asked to be specific and keep a log, and they realise that they are being listened to and will be taken seriously, many complaints solve themselves and you don't hear back.
 If they do get back to you with the log you should investigate, and get back to the complainant quickly.